 The purpose of the paper is to introduce and study the memory-less symmetric-rank one SR1 quasi-Newton methods with generalized secant equation, as a technique for solving large-scale minimizing problems and to show their performances for solving large-scale unconstrained optimization problems.
 The structure of the paper is as follows.
 Section 2 describes the SR1 method.
-In Section 3 the memory-less SR1 with generalized secant equation method is introduced.
-Section 4 is dedicated to the memory-less BFGS method.
-The memory-less SR1 and the memory-less BFGS algorithms are presented in Section 5.
-The convergence of the memory-less SR1 method with generalized secant equation is described in Section 6.
+Section 3 is devoted to the memory-less SR1 method.
+In Section 4 the memory-less SR1 with generalized secant equation method is introduced.
+Section 5 is dedicated to the memory-less BFGS method.
+The memory-less SR1, the memory-less SR1 with generalized secant equation and the memory-less BFGS algorithms are presented in Section 6.
+The convergence of the memory-less SR1 method with generalized secant equation is described in Section 7.
 The global convergence is proved under classical assumptions.
-The numerical results and comparisons among the algorithms are detailed in Section 7.
-For solving a collection of 800 unconstrained optimization problems up to 10000 variables we have the computational evidence that the memory-less SR1 method with generalized secant equation is more robust than the memory-less BFGS method.
+The numerical results and comparisons among the algorithms are detailed in Section 8.
+For solving a collection of 800 unconstrained optimization problems up to 10000 variables we have the computational evidence that the memory-less SR1 method with generalized secant equation is more efficient and more robust than the memory-less SR1 method and the memory-less BFGS method.
 Comparing memory-less SR1 with generalized secant equation versus the BFGS from CONMIN [34, 35] shows that, for solving problems up to 1000 variables, memory-less SR1 with generalized secant equation is way more efficient and more robust.
 This section also presents the performances of these algorithms for solving five applications from MINPACK-2 collection, each of them with 40,000 variables.
-The conclusion of this study is that the memory-less SR1 method with generalized secant equation technique is a simple and efficient technique for solving large-scale problems.
+The conclusion of this study is that the memory-less SR1 method with generalized secant equation is a simple and efficient technique for solving large-scale problems.
 Besides, it seems that the accuracy of the Hessian approximations along the iterations in quasi-Newton methods is not as crucial in these methods as it is believed.